-Items tems of Business Board Recommendation Page Reference 1 To elect nine directors nominated by our Board of Directors FOR 4 2 To vote on an advisory (non-binding) resolution to approve the compensation of our named executive officers FOR 25 3 To vote on the frequency of future advisory votes on executive compensation 1 YEAR 26 4 To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023 FOR 59 onsemi is driving disruptive innovations to help build a better future.
+Items s of Business Board Recommendation Page Reference 1 To elect 10 directors nominated by our Board of Directors FOR each director nominee 4 2 To vote on an advisory (non-binding) resolution to approve the compensation of our named executive officers FOR 25 3 To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2024 FOR 54 onsemi is driving disruptive innovations to help build a better future.
 With a focus on automotive and industrial end-markets, we are accelerating change in megatrends such as vehicle electrification and safety, sustainable energy grids, industrial automation, and 5G and cloud infrastructure. onsemi offers a highly differentiated and innovative product portfolio, delivering intelligent power and sensing technologies that solve the world's most complex challenges and leads the way to creating a safer, cleaner, and smarter world.

-2022 Performance Highlights
+2023 Performance Highlights